skochinsky/Sharp86/readme.md

 }
 ```

-Calling `Break()` will cause execution to stop just before the next instruction is executed.  (ie: the processor need to be running for the break to occur - either by calling `Run()` again, or by calling `Break()` while a call to `Run()` is in progress).
+Calling `Break()` will cause execution to stop just before the next instruction is executed.  (ie: the processor needs to be running for the break to occur - either by calling `Run()` again, or by calling `Break()` while a call to `Run()` is in progress).

 ## Using the Debugger

-The built in debugger is displayed as a Windows console mode window with a GUIish retro 90's style text mode debugger.
+The built in debugger is displayed as a Windows console mode window with a GUIish retro 90's style text mode user-interface.
 The GUI is somewhat limited (ie: unfortunately no mouse support) but considerably better than a scrolling console mode debugger.

 The basics of using the debugger are as follows: